 Towards an Opto-Thermo-Acoustic (OTA) based Diagnostic Tool to Delineate Adjacent Normal from Cancerous Tissue for Cancer Margin Assessment

 Uttam M. Pal, Arif Mohd Kamal, Ashika Nayak, Tejaswi Medisetti, Hardik J. Pandya

 We propose an optical, thermal, and acoustic (OTA) based portable and cost-effective diagnostic tool (updated Hybrid Spectral-IRDx) to delineate adjacent normal from cancerous tissue during cancer margin assessment to ensure cancer resection.

 Opto-acoustic multimodal system to delineate adjacent normal from cancerous tissue to aid intraoperative breast cancer excisional surgery

 Uttam M. Pal, Arif Mohd Kamal, Hardik J. Pandya

 IEEE CONNECT 2021

 — We propose a multimodal system combining the optical and ultrasound technique to characterize the bulk optical and acoustic breast biopsy tissue property.
-The bulk optical property consisting of optical absorption coefficient (µa) and reduced scattering coefficient (µs`), and acoustic attenuation coefficient (α) are quantified to delineate between adjacent normal and cancerous breast biopsy tissue.
-It is observed that the cancerous tissue exhibits a higher acoustic attenuation coefficient and optical reduced scattering coefficient compared to adjacent normal tissue, a basis for delineation between adjacent normal and cancerous tissue
+The bulk optical property consisting of optical absorption coefficient (µa) and reduced scattering coefficient (µ's), and acoustic attenuation coefficient (α) are quantified to delineate between adjacent normal and cancerous breast biopsy tissues.
+It is observed that the cancerous tissues exhibit a higher acoustic attenuation coefficient and optical reduced scattering coefficient compared to adjacent normal tissues, a basis for delineation between adjacent normal and cancerous tissues.